nifisher/nifisher.github.io/resume/2017-03-toshiba.md

 * Development of bootloader for UEFI BIOS based systems
 * Enhancement of existing code base to support operation in a KVM environment
 * Extension of existing sensor algorithms in support of newly developed hardware
+* Enhancement of existing TFTP server in support of RFC 2090 (multicast)